 Contents Section Weightage

-erview of Cost and Managemer counting nt
+erview of Cost and Management ounting

-(i) Cost and Management Accounting, b) The users of Cost and Management accounting information, Functions of management accounting. c) Role of cost accounting of int and 10%-15%
+(i) Introduction to Cost and Management Accounting a) Objectives and Scope of Cost and Management Accounting, b) The users of Cost and Management accounting information, Functions of management accounting. c) Role of cost accounting department in an organisation and its relation with other departments. d) Installation of Costing System e) Relationship of Cost Accounting, Financial I 10%-15%